 We have planned other features.
 See our website.

 The IWAD files should go in a separate directory that can be shared between all Doom source ports (such as /usr/local/share/games/doomwads).
 You can set the DOOMWADDIR environment variable to point this directory in a login script or a game starting script.
-If DOOMWADDIR is not set, Doom Legacy will try the directories /usr/local/share/games/doomwads, and /usr/local/games/doomwads, and the installation directory.
+If DOOMWADDIR is not set, Doom Legacy will try the directories of the search list, and the installation directory.

-You can also make soft links in the abovementioned IWAD directory to point to the actual IWAD files.
-The valid file names can be found in docs/technical/wad_selection.txt.
+You can also make soft links one of the above mentioned directories to point to the actual IWAD files.
+The valid file names for each game selection can be found in docs/technical/wad_selection.txt.

 Doom Legacy will use the HOME environment variable, which is usually set by your Linux login, to find your home directory.
 It will make a hidden directory named .doomlegacy there for storing your configuration files and saved games.
 If HOME is not set, Doom Legacy will look for /usr/local/games/legacyhome, and if that is not present then will use the current directory.
 This behavior can be overridden by using the -home and -config switches: